top of page

 BIOGRAPHY

-Halle Arbaugh is a writer and filmmaker based in Los Angeles, CA. She is the author of a forthcoming novel that has been developed for TV/film by Big Beach Films, the production studio responsible for Little Miss Sunshine, The Farewell, and A Beautiful Day in the Neighborhood.
-She is currently and has past worked as a screenwriter and producer on additional film/tv projects with HBO, Big Beach, A24, and others.
+Halle Arbaugh is a writer and filmmaker.
+She is the author of a forthcoming novel that has been developed for TV/film by Big Beach Films, the production studio responsible for Little Miss Sunshine, The Farewell, and A Beautiful Day in the Neighborhood.
+She is writing/producing additional projects for television with Big Beach and HBO.

-Her written work and photography has been published by and included in anthologies from the Washington Post, Random House, Heinemann, Spider Magazine, Figment, Her Daily, and others.
-She holds a B.A. in Creative Writing from the University of Southern California.
+Halle's written work and photography has been published by and included in anthologies from the Washington Post, Random House, Heinemann, Spider Magazine, Figment and Her Daily.

 - Edward W. Moses Award for Creative Writing